 “Don’t pull it again unless you can put it away yourself,” he snapped, proving my point.

 He nodded.
 “The carriage should be ready in a few moments.
-The men are already waiting.
+The men are already waiting below.
 Do you need more time?”

-“I just need to finish my notes and then fetch a shall.”
+“I just need to finish my notes and then fetch a shawl.”